+Turning Tables

-Turning Tables FROM BOYCOTTING FOREIGN GOODS TO BUYING FOREIGN COMPANIES
+FROM BOYCOTTING FOREIGN GOODS TO BUYING FOREIGN COMPANIES

-By C. N. Madhusudan
+By C. N. (Madhu) Madhusudan

-Sixty years after India's independence, the economy and Indian businesses are growing steadily at an incredible pace.
+After sixty plus years of India's independence, the economy and Indian businesses are growing steadily at an incredible pace.
 Economic parameters are very strong and the outlook bullish.
 A country that was choked by the "License Raj" and a low priority market for US corporations has transformed into a major market opportunity.
 Indian companies are emerging in their own right as major players in the global economic scene.
 A significant indicator of this transformation is the aggressive cross border investments by Indian companies.
 From boycotting foreign goods during its freedom movement to buying foreign companies - India has truly transformed.